daltonclaybrook/Settler/README.md

 ## Settler as a methodology

 At this point, you might be asking yourself, “Can’t I do all of this on my own?”
 The answer is, “Absolutely!”
-Once you've built and validated your Resolver and generated your Resolver output function, what you’re left with is plain ol’ Swift code.
+Once you've built and validated your resolver and generated your resolver output function, what you’re left with is plain ol’ Swift code.
 This is code you could have written yourself without the help of Settler.
 You could even remove Settler from your project at this point and your resolver would continue to function properly.
-But if you choose to keep Settler as an integrated part of your build pipeline, what you’ll get is what you had all along while building your Resolver: compiler-level enforcement of the _Settler methodology_.
+But if you choose to keep Settler as an integrated part of your build pipeline, what you’ll get is what you had all along while building your resolver: compiler-level enforcement of the _Settler methodology_.

 In addition to being a neat tool, Settler is a software methodology.
 It’s a different way of thinking about building factories for complex object graphs.
 Settler helps you maintain loose coupling of components, it encourages you to think of your dependencies as pure functions.
 It lets you specify configuration requirements declaratively.
 It even simplifies _lazy_ object creation when runtime characteristics determine the need for a particular dependency.
 Even if you choose not to bring Settler into your application, it’s still the worth the time to understand this approach and how it works, generally.